 You are required to furnish a U.S. taxpayer identifying number on this form.
 You are generally required to enter your social security number (SSN) on line 2.
 To apply for an SSN, get Form SS-5 from a Social Security Administration (SSA) office.
-Fill in Form SS-5 and return it to or change your employment or immigration status under U.S. law.
+Fill in Form SS-5 and return it to the SSA.

 If you do not have an SSN and are not eligible to get one, you must get an individual taxpayer identification number (ITIN).
 To apply for an ITIN, file Form W-7, Application for IRS Individual Taxpayer Identification Number, with the IRS.
+Generally, you apply for an ITIN when you file your tax return for which the ITIN is needed.
+However, if the reason for your ITIN request is because you need to provide Form 8233 to the withholding agent, you must file Form W-7 and provide proof that you are not eligible for an SSN (your Form SS-5 was rejected by the SSA) and include a Form 8233.
 It usually takes about 4-6 weeks to get an ITIN.
+For more information on requesting an ITIN, see the Form W-7 instructions.